The Framework: Counseling for Patient-Centered Abortion Care

 The WHO Clinical Practice Handbook for Safe Abortion Care requires counseling “using simple language, maintaining privacy, supporting women to ask questions and taking time to give answers, and not imposing our personal values and beliefs.”
 Patient-centeredness is one of the National Academy of Medicine’s six dimensions of health care quality.
 This intentional approach requires the provision of care that is respectful of and responsive to individual patient preferences, needs, and values and empowers people to take charge of their own health.

 At the end of the course, learners will:

-- Identify strategies for maintaining a positive relationship with patients who make decisions about health care with which you may disagree.
+- Apply conversational techniques for maintaining a positive relationship with patients who make decisions about health care with which you may disagree.

 How to use these materials